opensvc/multipath-tools/README.md

    early.
 This option causes a *modules-load.d(5)* configuration file to be created, thus it depends on functionality provided by *systemd*.
    This variable only matters for `make install`.

-Note: The usefulness of the preload list depends on the kernel configuration.
+   **Note**: The usefulness of the preload list depends on the kernel configuration.
    It's especially useful if `scsi_mod` is builtin but `scsi_dh_alua` and other device handler modules are built as modules.
 If `scsi_mod` itself is compiled as a module, it might make more sense to use a module softdep for the same purpose.

 See `Makefile.inc` for additional variables to customize paths and compiler flags.